 Why So Many Cars Have Rats in Them Now - The New York Times

-Category: News & PoliticsVia: perrie-halpern • one week ago • 34 comments
+Category: News & PoliticsVia: perrie-halpern • 2 months ago • 34 comments

 Driving in the city is on the rise, but if New Yorkers think they can avoid rats this way, they are in for quite the surprise.

 The telltale sign of rats in cars: an abandoned chicken bone under the hood.Credit...Michelle V. Agins/The New York Times